 What is the goldenrod good for?
 It is said that Goldenrod can be used to reduce pain and swelling (inflammation), and as a diuretic to increase urine flow and to stop muscle spasms.

-Goldenrods bloom late summer and fall.
-They have bright sweet-smelling composite yellow flowers.
-The flowers provide nectar to many insects, nectar that gets transformed by bees into a strong tasting dark amber honey.
+Goldenrods bloom in late summer and fall.
+They have bright, sweet-smelling composite yellow flowers.
+The flowers provide nectar to many insects, nectar that gets transformed by bees into a strong-tasting dark amber honey.
 The goldenrod flowers produce relatively little nectar compared to many other flowers.
-But what they lack in nectar abundance they make up for with pollen.
+But what they lack in nectar abundance, they make up for with pollen.
 The abundant pollen that they produce enables late broods for bees.

-Honeybees, Bumblebees as well as long-horned beetles and soldier beetles, such as the Locust longhorn borer beetle (Megacyllene robiniae) below, collect the nectar and pollen of the flower.
-These beetles are easily recognizable by their long flattened oval bodies and long thick antennas that often measure at least one half the length of the beetle’s bodies.
+Honeybees, bumblebees, long-horned beetles, and soldier beetles, such as the Locust longhorn borer beetle (Megacyllene robiniae) below, collect the nectar and pollen of the flower.
+These beetles are easily recognizable by their long, flattened oval bodies and long, thick antennas that often measure at least one-half the length of the beetle’s bodies.

-Another ambush predator is the Goldenrod crab spider (Misumena vatia), which moves sideways in a crab-like fashion among the flowers of the goldenrod, its 2 claws spread out in front ready to strike.
-It is a fascinating spider that can adjust its color to better match the color of the flower it hides in.
-Like the Ambush bug, it stays camouflaged and catches by surprise the visitors of the wildflower.
+Another ambush predator is the goldenrod crab spider (Misumena vatia), which moves sideways in a crab-like fashion among the flowers of the goldenrod, its two claws spread out in front, ready to strike.
+It is a fascinating spider that can adjust its color to match better the color of the flower it hides in.
+Like the Ambush bug, it stays camouflaged and catches the visitors of the wildflower by surprise.
 In the photo on the right above, can you spot the spider?
 Actually, is that all there is?
-Or, is there another now-familiar face hiding within that goldenrod too?
+Or, is there another now-familiar face hiding within that goldenrod, too?

 🖍️ Nature Activity » Bug Stalking